-Our candidates are required to have a Matric Certificate, valid driver’s licence, a roadworthy car that is regularly serviced and has seatbelts in the back, a valid South African ID, a clear criminal record (criminal checks conducted on offer on each au pair by the agency) and contactable childcare references.
-The agency conducts in-depth, one-on-one interviews on a candidate’s ability to nurture, their maturity, reliability, competency and responsibility.
+Our candidates are required to have a Matric Certificate, valid driver’s licence, a roadworthy car that is regularly serviced and has seatbelts in the back, a valid South African ID, a clear criminal record, a good credit history, a low risk social media presence and contactable childcare references.
+The agency conducts in-depth interviews on a candidate’s ability to nurture, their maturity, reliability, competency and responsibility.
 Au pairs that are represented by Au Pair Extraordinaire are required to have an authentic passion for children, patience, as well as the ability to show initiative.
 Only au pairs of the highest quality will be represented by the agency.

 We at Au Pair Extraordinaire place emphasis on finding the perfect fit for your family, and we know that it is not always possible to know that for sure until you have had some time to get to know the person you have hired.
 This is why we offer our families a 3-month probation period, beginning the day the candidate begins working for you.
 If, during this time, you feel that he/she is not quite the right fit, or they choose to resign, then we will replace them as quickly as possible at no additional cost to you.